 Michael fishing with a black dry fly had caught 2 beautiful rainbow trout, each weighing about 4 pounds each.
 I was so busy taking in the scenery and pinching myself to make sure this was real, that I was startled when a trout whose tail seemed to weigh 4 pounds attacked my white fly.

 In my daydreaming daze I had moved to another place to fish and forgot to bring the net.
 After about a minute or so of indecisiveness as to how to land this big fish to release him, the decision was made for me as the fish spit the fly at me and swam off.
 A local Scotish fisherman who was taking in my battle from not far away, smiled and said “I saw you fighting that fish”.

 In the past I have had many missed opportunities to land fish and became upset when I was not successful.
 For some reason a calm had come over me this day and I was just grateful for the 60 second thrill and somewhat relieved that the trout “self released”.
 It must have been the “magical Scotland experience” that allowed me to enjoy the moment even though I knew when sharing this story with my non fishing friends back home, I would be given grief.
 I wonder if that local fisherman would be interested in making a trip to the states to backup my fish tale?

-“Get out to get in”
+Where “you have to get out to get in”